arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-5.md

 etc.

 Your domain code would be horribly polluted by this error handling stuff.
 A way out of this could be to extend the native function application so that, other than just passing a value from a function to the next one, it would *also* tackle the error handling responsibility.
-Exceptions are so convenient to use only because the native function application does all of this, under the hood.
+Exceptions are so convenient to use because the native function application does all of this, under the hood.

-## Breaking the rules
+## Breaking The Rules

-But both exceptions and `async`/`await` are ad-hoc, built-in solutions.
+Both exceptions and the `async`/`await` mechanism are ad-hoc, built-in solutions.
 We cannot expect that the native F# function application provided a special treatment for parser functions returning `Result`s of tuples.
 This is too specific to our peculiar use case.